-Danielle teaches classes that are challenging but accessible to all bodies and all people no matter where they are on their yoga journey.
-Her classes integrate intentional sequencing and a focus on breath, meditation and yoga philosophy to take students out of their heads and into their bodies.
-She teaches with clear, concise cues and supports students with nurturing hands on assists that encourage a balance of effort and ease in each pose.
-Danielle also teaches children’s yoga classes, where she introduces the postures, breath and philosophy of yoga, while encouraging children to explore the sense of playfulness and wonder that they innately possess.
+Danielle Doyle teaches classes that are challenging but accessible to all bodies and all people, no matter where they are on their yoga journey.
+Her classes take students out of their heads and into their bodies, through intentional sequencing and a focus on breath, meditation, and yoga philosophy.
+She teaches with clear verbal cues and nurturing hands-on assists that encourage a balance of effort and ease in each pose.
+Danielle also teaches children’s yoga classes, where she introduces the postures, breath, and philosophy of yoga, while encouraging children to explore the sense of playfulness and wonder that they innately possess.

-Danielle completed her 200 hour teacher training with Irum Naqvi and Jo Ann Jones in the fall of 2012 at the Center for Natural Living at Rancho Margot in the cloud forests of Costa Rica.
-In the summer of 2015, she completed her 300 hour Teacher Training at the Boston Yoga School with Ame Wren and Kevin Courtney, where she was able to further hone her skills as a teacher but, more importantly, as a student of yoga through the study of asana, pranayama and yoga history and philosophy.
+Danielle completed her 200-hour teacher training with Irum Naqvi and Jo Ann Jones in the 2012 at the Center for Natural Living at Rancho Margot in the cloud forests of Costa Rica.
+In the summer of 2015, she completed her 300-hour teacher training at the Boston Yoga School with Ame Wren and Kevin Courtney.
+There she studied asana, pranayama, and yoga history and philosophy, deepening her skills as a teacher and as a life-long student of yoga.

 I truly believe I have the greatest job there is.
 I try to infuse that sense of gratitude and joy into every class I teach.—Danielle Doyle